M.A. Program Course Descriptions

 Community Mental Health (3 units)

-The evidence that recovery from serious mental illness is not only possible but probable, along with the increasing influence of the consumer and family voice in the planning, evaluation, and provision of mental health services is having a profound impact on the public mental health system.
-This class provides an overview of the public mental health system and gives students the opportunity to understand both mental illness and mental health services from the perspective of the consumer and the family.
-Students will be introduced to the Recovery Model and other research supported and promising practices currently used in community mental health.
-The class will provide students with concrete skills in collaborative assessment and treatment planning, case management, client advocacy, and accessing community resources.
-The relationship of cultural identity, socioeconomic status, and stigma to mental health, access to resources, and treatment will be discussed as well as ethical and legal considerations in community mental health settings.
+The public mental health system includes consideration of consumers' and families' voices in the planning, evaluation, and provision of behavioral health services.
+This class provides an overview of the public mental health system, and gives students the opportunity to understand severe and persistent mental health illnesses and mental health services from the perspective of the consumer and the family.
+Students will be introduced to the Recovery Model and research-supported and promising practices currently used in community mental health.
+The class will provide students with concrete skills in collaborative assessment and treatment planning, case management, client advocacy, and community resourcing.
+The intersectional relationship of cultural identities, socioeconomic status, and stigma to mental health, access to resources, and treatment will be discussed as well as ethical and legal considerations in community mental health settings.

 Counseling Theories and Techniques (3 units)